 Does it stick?
 Will people remember it?
 Just as you want your name to be easy to say, you want it to be easy to remember too.
 Something else to consider here is the euphony of your name, or the way it actually sounds.
 The harmony of your name goes hand-in-hand with pronunciation: Does it roll off your tongue?
 Is it easy and fun to say?
 Does it have rhythm?
 Think Wistia & Expedia.

 Ideally, people only have to hear it a time or two before they can recall it (and hopefully, start telling all their friends about it.)
 For word-of-mouth to work, people need to be comfortable saying and spelling your name.

 Longevity and distinctiveness are like Mac and Cheese—they need each other.
 You probably know that many startups pivot and change directions altogether.
 Take Nintendo for example, which got its start with playing cards, hotel chains, and even vacuum cleaners.

 Your name should outlast your current objective.
 Brands like Pepsi and the Sci-Fi network can confirm that rebranding your company is neither affordable nor easy, and developing an adaptable brand name will help you avoid any costly confusion down the road.

 I know we said pronunciation was most important, but, hey, we’ve been wrong before.
 Don’t forget to make sure your name is available for trademarking.
 It would be a shame to get all the way through the naming process only to discover that it’s already out of your hands.
-More on this in Chapter 7, but in the meantime checkout this guest post by Avvo.

 There you have it.
 Giving thought to each of these attributes will make your brand name stronger and more durable.